6thquake/react-material/docs/src/pages/guides/migration-v0.x/migration-v0.x.md

 ### Autocomplete

-Material-UI doesn't provide any high-level API for solving this problem.
+React-Material doesn't provide any high-level API for solving this problem.
 You're encouraged you to explore [the solutions the React community has built](https://material-ui-next.com/demos/autocomplete/).

-In the future, we will look into providing a simple component to solve the simple use cases: [#9997](https://github.com/mui-org/material-ui/issues/9997).
+In the future, we will look into providing a simple component to solve the simple use cases: [#9997](http://git.dev.sh.ctripcorp.com/sixthquake/react-material/issues/9997).

 ### Svg Icon

-First, run [the migration helper](https://github.com/mui-org/material-ui/tree/v1-beta/packages/material-ui-codemod) on your project.
+First, run [the migration helper](http://git.dev.sh.ctripcorp.com/sixthquake/react-material/tree/v1-beta/packages/material-ui-codemod) on your project.

 However, this might not be enough when using the svg icons.
 The `@material-ui/icons` package has a dependency on the `material-ui/SvgIcon` module.